Deprecation: #90625 - Extbase SignalSlot Dispatcher¶

 registration of the slots was done in

-- Events can be used across other PHP projects as well, and the EventDispatcher can be the same instance, as it is a standards recommendation.
+- Events can be used across other PHP projects as well, and the EventDispatcher can be the same instance, as it is standard recommendation.

 In TYPO3 v10, all Extbase signals provided by TYPO3 Core have been migrated to PSR-14 events.

-For this reason, the Extbase SignalSlot Dispatcher has been deprecated in TYPO3 Core.
+For this reason, the Extbase SignalSlot Dispatcher has been marked as deprecated in TYPO3 Core.
 It is recommended to migrate to PSR-14 Events and Event Listeners.